Two men replacing a windshield on a car.

 Don’t forget to weigh your options when deciding to file a claim.
 Are you required to pay a deductible?
 Is the deductible going to cost more than your repairs?
 If so, maybe consider paying out of pocket for the repairs and avoid adding a claim to your car insurance history.

-At American Family Insurance, we want to make sure you’re confident and in the know about all the ways you’re covered.
+At American Family Insurance, we want to make sure you’re confident and know all the ways you’re covered.
 Your agent (Opens in a new tab)is always happy to answer any questions you have about how you’re protected — in the meantime, check out more about our claims process so you know just what to do to keep moving forward when dealing with the unexpected.

 * Source: Belron® Technical, the world's leading vehicle glass research & development organization.